syvanpera/dev-env/README.md

 # Disclaimer
 This is just for personal convenience.
 It's not intended to be highly configurable and I'm most likely not following Ansible's conventions and best practices.

-# Content
-Note: if no version is specified it means the latest will be installed

 ## Essentials
 * [fish](https://fishshell.com/)
 * [git](https://git-scm.com/)